Informed Consent for Teletherapy and Online Therapy

 During our first 2-3 sessions, I will assess whether teletherapy is a good fit for you and your needs.
 I will let you know as soon as possible if I believe this form of therapy is not a good fit for you.
 If it is not, we will discuss your options.

-If we are already working together, I will let you know if I decide that teletherapy is no longer the most appropriate form of treatment for you due to changes in your situation or level of distress.
-We will discuss options of switching to in-person sessions or referrals to another professional in your location who can provide appropriate services.
+If we are already working together, I will let you know if I think that teletherapy is no longer the most appropriate treatment for you due to changes in your situation or level of distress.
+We will discuss options of switching to in-person sessions or referrals to another professional who can provide what you need.

 8) Emergencies